-The purpose of this RAK Mason Fellowship is to encourage creativity, to explore the different literary forms or genres and their potential, and to honour one of New Zealand’s foremost writers, RAK Mason (1905-1971), with his intense energy, commitment to literature, and his interest in the ways different literary forms inform each other.
-The Fellow works in the garden-facing Mason Room.
+The RAK Mason Residency was established in 2014 to support writers by giving them time and space for sustained work, creativity and exploration, and to honour one of New Zealand’s foremost writers, RAK Mason (1905-1971), with his intense energy, commitment to literature, and his interest in the ways different literary forms inform each other.

 2023: Juliette MacIver, a picture book and junior fiction writer, and linguist based in Porirua, New Zealand.
 Juliette's residency project is a seven-book series set on seven islands: she plans to make good progress on book/island two!
 Juliette is leading a singing & rhyming session with children, and a writing workshop with teens and adults at Greytown Library, a two-part programme with Wairarapa Word and Wairarapa Library Service.

 2020: Jenny Powell, a writer, educator and performer in Dunedin, New Zealand.
 Jenny's Residency project was linked with her eighth collection, Meeting Rita, based on the artist Rita Angus.
 She appeared at the 2020 Yarns in Barns Festival, reading with Ema Saiko Poetry Fellow Rebecca Hawkes, James Brown and Tim Wilson.
 She also led a workshop at Rathkeale College.

 2019: Jackie Davis, NZ writer.
 As part of the Residency, Davis worked on a novel, presented with Sue Wootton at Masterton District Library, and led a workshop with the local writig group, Quill.